Listen to this Article::

 Using black effectively will also take these designs to the next level.
 Never dilute the blacks you use for shading.
-Instead, use a more simple approach to layering colors to ensure gradations are smooth and effective.
-Go from your deepest blacks to the lightest colors, section by section, paying attention to the light values associated with the design.
+Instead, use a more straightforward approach to layering colors to ensure gradations are smooth and effective.
+Go from your deepest blacks to the lightest shades, section by section, paying attention to the light values associated with the design.

 K-I-S-S. Keep it simple stupid.

-Most traditional designs have the ability to be drawn directly onto a client’s skin due to their simplistic approach in interpretation.
-To hack this tattoo design, simply look for the shortcut.
+Most traditional designs can be drawn directly onto a client’s skin due to their simplistic approach to interpretation.
+To hack this tattoo design, look for the shortcut.

-Roses are easily drawn up using the egg or “K” trick.
+Roses are quickly drawn up using the egg or “K” trick.